News

 1. It can be fatal for people with celiac disease.

-2. It bad influences people sensitive to gluten who do not have celiac disease.
+2. It badly influences people sensitive to gluten who do not have celiac disease.

-Any application of Gluten-free Diet in a healthy person doesn't have any impact on their health.
+Any application of a Gluten-free Diet in a healthy person doesn't have any impact on their health.

 What is GLUTEN-FREE DIET?